ernesto27/firestore-backup/README.md

 Project settings -> Service accounts -> Firebase admin SDK
 ```

-"collections.." are the name of the collections that you want to backup.
+"collections.." is the name of the collections that you want to backup.

 ## Example